Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Morphisms of nominal spectral spaces

-So far we have seen $\india$ and $\inspecta$, and Theorem~\ref{thrm.equivalence} is a topological duality theorem relating them.
+\jamiepart{Adding application and its topological dual the combination operator} So far we have seen $\india$ and $\inspecta$, and Theorem~\ref{thrm.equivalence} is a topological duality theorem relating them.
 This is in itself an interesting result: duality for an impredicative propositional logic (propositional logic with quantifiers over propositions; the reader might be familiar with this kind of logical system in the form of the type system of System F \cite{girard:prot}).

 However, to model the $\lambda$-calculus we need more structure.

 This is developed in Section~\ref{sect.operators}, and our results so far are extended accordingly---culminating in Subsection~\ref{subsect.app.equivalence} with Theorem~\ref{thrm.equivalence.pp}.